AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 This project was originally implemented as part of the [Python programming course](https://github.com/szabgab/wis-python-course-2024-04) at the [Weizmann Institute of Science](https://www.weizmann.ac.il/) taught by [Gabor Szabo](https://szabgab.com/).

-## types of tests
+## Test types

 ### 1. Z-test:

-* background: according to the CLT, the sampling distribution of the mean of samples in the size of n,  will be distributed normally with a mean equal to the true mean of the population and std of sigma/sqrt(n). under the null hypothesis (H0), we will assume that the mean recived in our experiment is part of the sampling distribution of the population. therefore, if we standerize the mean that was calculted in the experiment we can get a Z-score and to calculate the probability to recieve this mean or a more extreme value. this is the p-value, which we will compare to an alpha determinted in the beggining of the experiment, and if the p-value if smaller than the alpha we could reject the null hypothesis and say that mean recieved is signicantlly different from the mean of the population.
+* Background: According to the CLT, the sampling distribution of the mean of sample group of n size, will be distributed normally with a mean that equals to the true mean of the population with a std of 𝜎/sqrt(𝑛) (𝜎 is the std of the population).
+Under the null hypothesis, we will assume that the mean recived in our experiment is part of the sampling distribution of the population.
+Therefore, if we standardize the mean that was recieved we will get a Z-score, which can be used to calculate the probability to recieve this mean or a more extreme value.
+This is the p-value, which we will compare to α  that easdeterminted in the beggining of the experiment.If the p-value if smaller than the alpha we could reject the null hypothesis and say that mean recieved is signicantlly different from the mean of the population.

-* meant for: comparing our experiment to the population, when the mean and the variance of the population is known.
+* Meant for: Comparing our experiment's mean to the population, when the mean and the variance of the population is known.

 * assumptions: